Brabech History, Family Crest & Coats of Arms

 The surname Brabech was first found in Westphalia, where the name could be considered to make a great early contribution to the feudal society which became the backbone of early development of Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.

 Early History of the Brabech family

-Another 337 words (24 lines of text) covering the years 1256, 1776, 1803, 1702 and 1688 are included under the topic Early Brabech History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brabech research.
+Another 169 words (12 lines of text) covering the years 1256, 1776, 1803, 1702 and 1688 are included under the topic Early Brabech History in all our PDF Extended History products and printed products wherever possible.

 Brabech Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Brabech include Brabeck, Brabbeck, Brabech, Brabeche, Brabek, Brabeke, Brabekke and many more.